University of York: Student Union bars and venues

-The University's Students' Union run a number of bars and venues across both campuses, namely The Courtyard, The Kitchen, The Glasshouse, The Lounge and Vanbrugh Arms.
-Additionally, the Union also ran a venue known as D-Bar (located in Derwent College) but had to temporarily close it due to the Covid-19 pandemic.
+The university's Students' Union run a number of bars and venues across both campuses, namely The Courtyard, The Kitchen, The Glasshouse, The Lounge and Vanbrugh Arms.
+Additionally, the Union also ran a venue known as D-Bar (located in Derwent College) but had to temporarily close it due to the COVID-19 pandemic.
 D-Bar later reopened as a cafe during refurbishments of Derwent, before fully reopening in 2022.
 Shortly after reopening as a bar, D-Bar was hosting an LGBTQ+ event when it was gate crashed by Derwent College Rugby team which was called out by the then-LGBTQ+ Officers, Matt Rogan and Daniel Loyd.

 In 2020, Patrick O'Donnell, the president of YUSU, unveiled a new, purpose built venue named The Forest which would be used for a wide variety of events.
 Later that year, Brian Terry, the then Student Activities Officer, had the venue used as part of a week long Freshers Fair, advertising societies and clubs to students in a Covid-safe environment.

-In 2021, The Lakeside Tap was opened.
-It has since been permanently closed.
+In 2021, The Lakeside Tap was opened to replace The Forest but was closed the next year.